harismuneer/Ultimate-Social-Scrapers/README.md

 ## Purchase 🤝

-In order to purchase the tool, please send me an email at <b>[haris.muneer5@gmail.com](haris.muneer5@gmail.com)</b> and I will help you further.
-The original price is 199$ but I am offering a special discounted price of <b>179$</b> these days. <i><b>The discounted price is valid only till Jan 18, 2021.</b></i> The purchase includes a one-on-one <b>TeamViewer meeting</b> through which I will install this tool on your computer, train you on its usage and share best practices for scraping.
+In order to purchase the Software, please send me an email at <b>[haris.muneer5@gmail.com](haris.muneer5@gmail.com)</b> and I will help you further.
+The original price is 199$ but I am offering a special discounted price of <b>179$</b> these days. <i><b>The discounted price is valid only till Jan 18, 2021.</b></i> The purchase includes a one-on-one <b>TeamViewer meeting</b> through which I will install this Software on your computer, train you on its usage and share best practices for scraping.

 ## Important Notes 📑
 Please read these points before purchasing the tool: